 Roots and Tubers

 Some common vegetables used in Chinese stocks are roots and tubers.
 For example, carrot, radish, fresh Chinese yam, pumpkin, and lotus root.
 They can take long cooking and can be eaten together with the soup to provide some bulk.

 Then there is the cabbages.
 Napa and green round cabbages become soft and sweet after cooking for some time.
 They are full of soluble fibre and good for digestion.

 All types of fresh mushrooms are good stock ingredients too.
 Shiitake, shimenji, oyster, maitake, enoki and more.

 Last but not least, soybean sprouts.
 It is a key ingredient in the Korean post-hangover soup.
 It does not look it, but it can withstand low and long simmering.

 Dried ingredients like mushrooms, black and white fungus, dried vegetables, dried seaweed (kelp) are also common in Chinese stocks.
 Dried shiitake is a favourite among vegetarians and it is a great substitute for meat.

 Dried kelp (also known as konbu in Japan) is a fantastic ingredient to have at hand to make a simple stock.

-Recipe 1: Basic Vegetable stock
+Recipe 1: Basic Chinese vegetable stock

 2 stalks of celery